craigatk/projektor-doc/content/docs/node-script/index.md

 summary: Node script for publishing Javascript results to Projektor
 ---

+Node script for publishing test results from your Javascript project to the Projektor server.

 ## Installation

 Add the NPM package as a dev dependency with either NPM: